 - You want a new review and more than 24 months have passed

 If your landlord is raising the rent

 Threshold, the national housing charity, publishes detailed advice on how to deal with rent increases.
-Its leaflet on resolving problems during your tenancy (pdf) includes tips on dealing with rent increases.
 You can contact Threshold for advice on your particular situation – see ‘Where to apply’ below’.